 True

-In this demonstration, we generated a dataset with 2000 samples from a uniform distribution with parameters a=2.3 and b=4.1.
-The DistFit package efficiently and successfully estimated the MLE parameters (a and b), identified possible distributions, and visualized the fitted uniform distribution.
-It successfully identified the possible distributions for the given dataset as expected.
-The ability to accurately recognize potential distribution types is a crucial aspect of the package, providing users with valuable insights into the underlying nature of their data.
+In this example, we generated a dataset with 2000 samples from a uniform distribution with parameters a=2.3 and b=4.1.
+The DistFit package efficiently estimates the uniform parameters (a and b), identifies the possible distributions, and visualizes the fitted uniform distribution versus the data histogram.
+It successfully identifies the possible distributions for the given dataset as expected.
+The ability to accurately propose potential distribution types is a useful aspect of the package, providing users with valuable insights into the underlying nature of their data.

-Furthermore, the GoF test confirmed that the fitted distribution is a good fit at the specified significance level, as indicated by the acceptance of the null hypothesis.
-This example showcases the robust capabilities of DistFit in fitting distributions and assessing their goodness of fit.
+Furthermore, the GoF test confirms that the fitted distribution is a good fit at the specified significance level (default=0.05), as indicated by the acceptance of the null hypothesis.

 Exponential Distribution

-The Exponential distribution models the time between events in a Poisson process.
+The Exponential distribution models the interarrival time in a Poisson process.
 DistFit estimates the rate parameter, '1/rate,' through the MLE method.
-It commonly applied in scenarios where the focus is on the time between events, such as the time between arrivals in a queue.
+It is commonly used in scenarios where the focus is on the time between events, such as the time between arrivals in a queue.

-The code below, demonstrates the practical usage of the DistFit package for fitting data to an exponential distribution.
-It includes data generation, maximum likelihood estimation (MLE) parameter fitting, exploration of possible distributions, visualization of the fitted distribution, and a goodness-of-fit test.
-The printed MLE parameter, possible distributions, and the result of the goodness-of-fit test are displayed for analysis and interpretation.
+The code below, demonstrates how to fit data to an exponential distribution using DistFit package.
+It includes data generation, MLE parameter fitting, exploration of possible distributions, visualization of the fitted distribution, and a goodness-of-fit test.
+The printed MLE estimation of the parameter, the possible distributions, and the result of the goodness-of-fit test are.

 import DistFit.distfit as dft